Larger cities, more commuters, more crime? The role of inter-city commuting in the scaling of urban crime: Results

 To set a baseline for understanding how commuter flows relate to crime, we first establish how crime scales with population size, replicating the population--crime relationship reported in previous studies.
-We estimate the scaling exponent $\beta$ from $C \sim N^{\beta}$, where $C$ is the number of crimes and $N$ is the population size, focusing on theft and burglary (see Methods).
+We estimate the scaling exponent $\beta$ from $C \sim N^{\beta}$, where $C$ is the number of crimes and $N$ is the population size, focusing on theft and burglary first, before turning to other crime types (see Methods).
 Our estimates align with prior findings for the UK\cite{oliveira2021more}.
 We find that both crimes scale superlinearly with population, with $\beta = 1.22$ (95\% CI: 1.14--1.29) for theft and $\beta = 1.25$ (95\% CI: 1.18--1.32) for burglary (Fig.~\ref{fig2}ab).
 This superlinearity implies that a 1\% increase in population is associated with more than a 1\% increase in crime---a 1\% population growth corresponds to a 1.22\% increase in theft and 1.25\% in burglary.

 Larger cities have more crime---and more commuters.
 Next, we disentangle how crime scales with both population and inbound commuters (Fig.~\ref{fig2}cd).
 To do so, we extend our model to include both resident population and inbound commuters.
 We model crime as a function of population and commuter inflows, $C \sim N^{\gamma} I^{\alpha}$, where $N$ is the population size and $I$ is the number of inbound commuters.
-This formulation follows the Cobb–Douglas production function, commonly used to capture the joint contribution of multiple factors\cite{cobb_theory_1928,varian_intermediate_2014}.
+This formulation follows the Cobb–Douglas production function, commonly used to capture the joint contribution of multiple factors\cite{cobb_theory_1928,varian_intermediate_2014}, and builds on prior applications of production-function models to urban output\cite{lobo_urban_2013,ribeiro_effects_2019}.
 We estimate the exponents $\gamma$ and $\alpha$ from the data and compare this model against the population-only version using the Bayesian Information Criterion (BIC).
 We find that the population-and-commuter model provides a more parsimonious and accurate fit.
 For theft, we find $\gamma = 0.92$ (95\% CI: [0.83, 1.01]) and $\alpha = 0.32$ (95\% CI: [0.25, 0.39]); for burglary, $\gamma = 1.06$ (95\% CI: [0.97, 1.15]) and $\alpha = 0.20$ (95\% CI: [0.14, 0.27]) (see Fig.~\ref{fig2}ef).
 These estimates, along with the better fit of the model relative to the population-only version, suggest that population and inter-city commuting jointly contribute to the observed scaling of urban crime.

 In both theft and burglary, crime scales superlinearly with the combined effects of population and inbound commuters (i.e., $\gamma + \alpha > 1$).
 However, once we adjust for inbound commuting, the relationship between crime and population becomes approximately linear, as the confidence intervals of $\gamma$ include $1$.
 When isolating the effect of inbound commuting, our results suggest that theft is slightly more sensitive to commuter inflows than burglary.
 Our model indicates that a 1\% increase in inbound commuters is associated with a 0.32\% rise in theft and a 0.20\% rise in burglary, holding population constant.
 We also compared the population-and-commuter model to a model specification that includes interaction effects but found that the simpler model provided a more parsimonious and better fit (see Methods).